ke5gdb/MapTilesDownloader/README.md

 sudo systemctl daemon-reload
-sudo systemctl enable maptilesdownloader sudo systemctl start maptilesdownloader ln -s /home/pi/MapTilesDownloader/src/output /home/pi/Maps
+sudo systemctl enable maptilesdownloader sudo systemctl start maptilesdownloader ln -s /home/$(whoami)/MapTilesDownloader/src/output /home/$(whoami)/Maps
 ```

 Then open up the device you use for viewing chasemapper and navigate to port 5002 instead of 5001.

-The output map tiles will be in the `~/Maps/` directory by default.
+The output map tiles will be in the `~/MapTilesDownloader/src/output` directory.
+However, we have created a symbolic link to `~/Maps` which is the default map tile location for chasemapper.
+When configuring chasemapper.cfg, ensure that `tile_server_path` is set to `/home/USER/Maps`, where USER is your username (eg. pi).

 ## Requirements